mhsumon7/mhsumon7/README.md

 ## Things I am passionate about

-- App Development :mobile:
+- App Development 📱:
 - Open source :octocat:
+- Fishing 🐟:

 ## Get in touch :coffee:

-- Your future buddy to discuss Android related things and tech in general on [Twitter](https://twitter.com/viradiya_sagar).
-- Your future life savior :stuck_out_tongue: on [Medium](https://medium.com/@sagarviradiya).
-- Your future employee on [LinkedIn](https://www.linkedin.com/in/sagarviradiya)
+- Your future employee on [LinkedIn](https://www.linkedin.com/in/mehedi-hasan-sumon-aa560a215)
 - And of course GitHub you're already on (Recursion).